Primordial Universe with radiation and Bose-Einstein condensate: Canonical Quantization

-Next we use the Dirac formalism for constrained systems.
-For this we introduce a wave function of the canonical variables $x$ and $T$
+The quantization follows the Dirac's formalism for constrained systems.
+For this we introduce a wave function of the canonical variables $a$ and $T$

-We impose the appropriate commutations relations between the operators ($\hat x$, $\hat T$) and the respective conjugate momenta ($\hat p_x$, $\hat p_T$).
-In the Schr\"{o}dinger picture observables are represented by Hermitian operators which act on the wave function: the position operator $\hat x$ acting on any wave function is equals $x$ multiplied by the same wave function.
+We impose the appropriate commutations relations between the operators ($\hat a$, $\hat T$) and the respective conjugate momenta ($\hat p_a$, $\hat p_T$).
+In the Schr\"{o}dinger picture observables are represented by Hermitian operators which act on the wave function: the ``position'' operator $\hat a$ acting on any wave function is equals $a$ multiplied by the same wave function.
 Their conjugates momenta are represented by the differential operators as

-Applying the operator version of the super-Hamiltonian corresponding to equation (\ref{sec2eq7}) we have $\hat{\cal H}\Psi(x, \tau) = 0$.
-So we obtain the Wheeleer-DeWitt equation for this model
+Applying the operator version of the super-Hamiltonian corresponding to equation (\ref{sec2eq3}) we have $\hat{H}\Psi(a, \tau) = 0$.
+So we obtain the Wheeler-DeWitt equation for this model

 where we introduce the new variable $T=-\tau$.
+Here, $V_{eff}(a)$ is the effective potential, which takes the form

-In the present case, the equation (\ref{sec2eq11}) corresponds a time dependent Schr\"odinger-like equation.
-The use of Schutz’s formalism \cite{Schutz} allowed us to obtain a Schr\"odinger-like Wheeler-DeWitt equation in which the only remaining matter degree of freedom plays the role of time.
-It is important to say that the $\hat{\cal H}$ must be a self-adjoint operator with respect to inner product \cite{lemos}
+In the present case, the Eq. (\ref{sec2eq11}) corresponds a time dependent Schr\"odinger-like equation in which the only remaining matter degree of freedom plays the role of time.
+It is important to say that the $\hat{H}$ must be a self-adjoint operator with respect to inner product \cite{lemos}